-- Request a self-query from the National Practitioner Data Banks (NPDB) website at www.npdb.hrsa.gov.
+- A self-query from the National Practitioner Data Banks (NPDB) website at www.npdb.hrsa.gov.
 The self-query report will be mailed to your address.
 When you receive the report, mail (do not fax) the original report to the Board office.

 Delaware accepts the Federation Credentials Verification Service (FCVS) of the Federation of State Medical Boards (FSMB).
 For more information, see http://www.fsmb.org/licensure/fcvs/.

-- Arrange for the Board office to receive your Physician Assistant Information Profile from FCVS.
+- Your Physician Assistant Information Profile from FCVS.

-- you hold a current PA license in another jurisdiction or you are reapplying for Delaware PA licensure that lapsed
+- you hold a current Physician Assistant license in another jurisdiction or you are reapplying for Delaware Physician Assistant licensure that expired, AND

 - your CME within the past two years is current.